awsdocs/aws-iot-docs/developerguide/iot-connect-devices.md

 aws iot describe-endpoint --endpoint-type endpointType
 ```

-This command returns an endpoint in the following format: `account-specific-prefix.iot.aws-region.amazonaws.com`\.
+This command returns an *iot\-endpoint* in the following format: `account-specific-prefix.iot.aws-region.amazonaws.com`\.

 Every customer has an `iot:Data-ATS` and an `iot:Data` endpoint\.
 Each endpoint uses an X\.509 certificate to authenticate the client\.
 We strongly recommend that customers use the newer `iot:Data-ATS` endpoint type to avoid issues related to the widespread distrust of Symantec certificate authorities\.
 We provide the `iot:Data` endpoint for devices to retrieve data from old endpoints that use VeriSign certificates for backward compatibility\.
 For more information, see [Server Authentication](server-authentication.html)\.